kinkel-ralf/whisper/README.md

 2. Training set skewed towards transcription -> Single words are almost not in the training set, it's unlikely that only "Should." is in the training set, what might be in the training set a few times is "Shoot!".
 So it's almost impossible to make it recognizing 'should' instead of 'shoot' if you don't add text afterwards.

-3. English words might not be ideal for learning speaking, there is the International Phonetic Alphabet (IPA) which I think is more promising, as you have perfect alignment there between how words are written and pronounced.
+3. English words might not be ideal for learning speaking because the pronounciation can be very misaligned with the way words are written.
+There is the International Phonetic Alphabet (IPA) which I think is more promising, as you have perfect alignment between how words are written and pronounced.
 I think a character level IPA speech-to-text model would be ideal for this learning purpose.

 Some changes were made to make Whisper fit the pronouncation training task better.